dgrammatiko/tinyMCE-with-CodeMirror/README.md

 # tinyMCE-with-CodeMirror
-Plugin that will highlight the source code on tinyMCE
+A Joomla 4 TinyMCE plugin that will highlight the source code on tinyMCE

 ## Installation